 It is a Board policy that students are not permitted to drive cars and take other students with them on field trips and assignments away from the University.
 University transportation should be used for such trips.
-For more details, see official travel regulations dated October 1, 1955.
+For more details, see official travel regulations dated July 1, 1964.
+See procedures for field trips in Manual of Business Procedures.